 They are normally located at the ends of the platforms.
 At places where the area of protection is controlled by multiple SPKs, it shall be located as per the site requirement.
 The SPK unit will be mounted into spare boxes within the headwall unit on the JLE section and within a lockable enclosure (located in the Nonpassenger area of station) on OJL section.
 The detail of areas requiring protection by Keyswitch shall be agreed upon with UAM.

 The TBTC system monitors the status of all Keyswitches in the normal working position.
 When any Keyswitch operation is detected, the TBTC system shall close the relevant tracks in such a way that no approaching train shall be given LMA closer than a safety distance to the protected area.
-Any train within or with a LMA into protected area shall be emergency braked to a stop.
-Points within protected area shall be prevented from moving automatically or when commanded.
+Any train within or with a LMA into a protected area shall be emergency braked to a stop.
+Points within the protected area shall be prevented from moving automatically or when commanded.

 Local commands (LCP Mode) will be permitted to operate the points.
 TBTC system also commands lighting of indication at the SPK unit(s).
 The protection shall apply until the key is return to the lock and Keyswitch moved to normal working position.